STRIDES/NIHCloudLabAzure/tutorials/README.md

 - [This Microsoft Blog](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/running-ncbi-blast-on-azure-performance-scalability-and-best/ba-p/2410483) explains how to optimize BLAST analyses on Azure VMs.
 Feel free to install BLAST+ on a VM or an AzureML notebook and run queries there. d

 ## **Query a VCF file in Azure Synapse** <a name="vcf"></a>
 - You can use SQL to rapidly query a VCF file in Azure Synapse.
 The requires converting the file from VCF to Parquet format, a common format for databases.
 Read more about how to do this in Azure on [this Microsoft blog](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/genomic-data-in-parquet-format-on-azure/ba-p/3150554).
+Although the notebooks for this tutorial are bundled with the other genomics notebooks, to get them to work you will need to use Azure Databricks or Synapse Analytics, not AzureML.

 ## **RNAseq** <a name="rna"></a>
 RNAseq is a technique for quantifying gene levels of gene expression across the genome.